MrRedBeard/Instructables-Wordpress-Plugin/readme.txt

 6. Screenshots of the latest features

 == Changelog ==
+= 2.0.4 =
+* ShortCode mistake - Found that I echoed the content instead of returning it.

 = 2.0.3 =
 * Corrected an issue for servers that have case sensitive issues with paths